-Noted rare coin collector and sports agent Dwight N. Manley of Newport Beach, California, will contribute a check in the amount of \$250,000 to the American Numismatic Association (ANA) Headquarters Renovation Fund, and will have the ANA Library in Colorado Springs, Colorado, named in his honor.
+At a special ceremony in New York on August 2, noted rare coin collector and sports agent Dwight N. Manley of Newport Beach, California, and his wife, Sahar, contributed a check in the amount of \$250,000 to the American Numismatic Association (ANA) Headquarters Renovation Fund.
+The ANA Library in Colorado Springs, Colorado, has been named in his honor.